Phaiax/loetkolben/README.md

 ##### Missing:

-+ a nice controller (kalman or at least something which can filter the gwn of the measurements).
++ a nice controller (kalman or at least something which can filter the white noise of the measurements).
 I really would like to improve this, but currently I'm using 2032 od 2048 bytes of flash.
 An AtTiny861A would have been better :(

 ##### Build: